-One of these events is the “iCONE-ic” annual ‘Summer in Paradise’ campaign which will keep locals and tourists entertained through a variety of ‘activations’, including many same-day pop-up experiences and surprises.
+One of these events was the “iCONE-ic” annual ‘Summer in Paradise’ campaign which kept locals and tourists entertained through a variety of ‘activations’, including many same-day pop-up experiences and surprises.

 The Clematis Streetscape project is one of several joint projects designed with quality of life at the forefront and to ensure that the City’s downtown core evolves with the needs of residents, merchants, and visitors.